SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-firmware.md

 * <a href="https://slimevr.dev/download" target="_blank">SlimeVR Server</a>
     * 0.13.2 or later version

-You only need the following if you are using precompiled firmware:
-* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a> (Programmer) for flashing Nordic or eByte Dongles only
-* <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a> (Serial Terminal) for sending commands to your Receiver/Trackers, [see alternatives](#accessing-the-serial-console)
-* <a href="https://slimevr.dev/download" target="_blank">SlimeVR Server</a>
-    * 0.13.2 or later version

 ### Cloning Repositories
 1. Open the Command Prompt by typing ```cmd``` in the Start Menu.
 1. Navigate to the directory where you want to clone the repositories..
 (Type "cd" followed by a space and then the full path to the desired folder or drive.)